 About Renewable Energy Markets

 REM 2018 will be held October 9-11, 2018 at the Marriott Marquis Houston.
 The opening reception will be held on the evening of Tuesday, October 9 and the final session will adjourn on the afternoon of Thursday, October 11.

 REM 2017 Attendee Profile

-Set in New York, REM 2017 was the largest conference to date, with nearly 30 sessions covering every aspect of global renewable energy markets, including:
+Held in New York's Hilton Midtown, REM 2017 was the largest REM conference to date, with nearly 30 sessions covering every aspect of global renewable energy markets, including: